Ask Better Beer

 Wrong.

-Because the manager goes home at the end of the shift and doesn't adjust it back down and the keg cools.
+Because the manager goes home at the end of the shift and doesn't adjust it back down and the keg cools overnight.

-Doesn't matter if you dial down the regulator back to normal, the keg is over carbonated.
+Doesn't matter if you dial down the regulator back to normal; the keg is now over-carbonated.
 We've already got too much CO2 in it.
 The keg is ruined.

 So here's the solution: Set it and forget it.
 Do not touch the regulators.